superduper-io/superduper/docs/content/models/linking_interdependent_models.md

 # Configuring models to ingest features from other models

-There are two ways to connect models in `superduper`:
+There are two ways to connect models in `Superduper`:

 - via interdependent `Listeners`
 - via the `Graph` component